 With the success of a pilot program consisting of three agencies, Mayor Bloomberg signed Executive Order 107 in 2007 requiring City agencies to develop standardized COOP plans by December 2009.
 OEM, in partnership with the Department of Information Technology & Telecommunications (DoITT) worked with the participating City agencies in achieving this goal.

-The NYC COOP Program has grown over time to include 40 additional agencies, the establishment of agency COOP planning teams, customization of continuity software for agencies to design plans, and an intranet portal for agency COOP administrators to gather resources, ask questions, and download planning materials.
-As the managers of the NYC COOP Program, OEM continues to provide guidance to agencies in developing continuity planning strategies and exercising plans.
+The NYC COOP has grown over time to include 40 additional agencies, the establishment of agency COOP planning teams, customization of continuity software for agencies to design plans, and an intranet portal for agency COOP administrators to gather resources, ask questions, and download planning materials.
+As the managers of the NYC COOP, OEM continues to provide guidance to agencies in developing continuity planning strategies and exercising plans.
 While each agency team has its own plan to maintain essential services, COOP standards, formatting, and language is uniform.